-Sr. No Content Activity Learning Outcome 1 Introduction - Difference between Products & services, Key characteristics of services Lecture Students will be able to understand Fundamentals of services 2 Consumer Behaviour in Services Lecture Students will be able to understand Consumer Behaviour in Service industry 3 Services Marketing Mix decisions-7Ps, SERVQUAL model Case / Lecture / Assignment / Field survey Students will be able to understand Gaps in service delivery 4 Managing Demand, capacity & service assets Class Room Teaching, Case Study Discussion Students will be able to understand how to forecast demand, Planning delivery and capacity by using service assets of an organization 5 Managing Customer Relationships- CRM as a tool for customer satisfaction and retention, service blueprints - moments of truth, Leaking bucket theory Lecture / Case Study Discussion Students will be able to understand use of CRM in customer satisfaction and retention 6 Complaint handling , Service Failure & Service Recovery Lecture / Case Study Discussion, Role Play Students will be able to understand how to use complaints as an opportunity for service recovery and enhance customer loyalty 7 Improving Service Quality, Lecture / Students will be able to
+Sr. Content Activity Learning Outcome No 1 Introduction - Difference between Lecture Students will be able to Products & services, Key understand Fundamentals of - characteristics of services T ( services 2 Consumer Behaviour in Services Lecture Students will be able to understand Consumer Behaviour in Service industry 3 Services Marketing Mix decisions- Case / Lecture / Students will be able to 7Ps, SERVQUAL model Assignment / understand Gaps in service Field survey delivery 4 Managing Demand, capacity & Class Room Students will be able to service assets Teaching, understand how to forecast Case Study demand, Planning delivery and Discussion capacity by using service assets of an organization 5 Managing Customer Lecture / Students will be able to Relationships- Case Study understand use of CRM in CRM as a tool for customer Discussion customer satisfaction and satisfaction and retention, service retention blueprints - moments of truth, Leaking bucket theory 6 Complaint handling , Service Lecture / Students will be able to Failure & Service Recovery Case Study understand how to use Discussion, complaints as an opportunity Role Play for service recovery and enhance customer loyalty 7 Improving Service Quality, Lecture / Students will be able to

-Service Marketing triangle, Fishbone Diagram Case Study Discussion, understand how Companies align internal capabilities to Role Play deliver external promises for customer loyalty 8 New developments in service Presentation Students will be prepare for marketing -Peer to Peer sharing (from Students service sector by evaluating, Airbnb, Uber, Ola) and evaluation giving feedback on their on the basis of presentation for service sector topic clarity organizations
+Service Marketing triangle, Fishbone Diagram Case Study Discussion, Role Play understand how Companies align internal capabilities to deliver external promises for customer loyalty 8 New developments in service marketing -Peer to Peer sharing ( Airbnb , Uber , Ola ) Presentation from Students and evaluation on the basis of topic clarity Students will be prepare for service sector by evaluating, giving feedback on their presentation for service sector organizations

-^{}Activity: Teaching-Learning process may combine the use of role plays, audio-visual films/aids, and management exercises with individual student, and or in team considering appropriate cases or case-lets in the field of business domain wherever applicable.
+\Activity: Teaching-Learning process may combine the use of role plays, audio-visual films/aids, and management exercises with individual student, and or in team considering appropriate cases or case-lets in the field of business domain wherever applicable.